wisstock/Labnote/Protocols/cell_transfer_and_chamber_assembly.md

 **Warning: DO NOT dip burning tweezers in flac with ethanol!
 If ethanol in the flac ignites, just cover the throat of the flac with a cap**

 2.4.
-Open the culture plate and transfer 500 ul medium from the selected well to the Petri dish
+Open the culture plate and put 500 ul medium from selected well into the Petri dish

 2.5.
 Grab the cover glass over the edge with tweezers and transfer it to Petri dish

 **Warning: DO NOT mix sides of the cover glass**

-*Note:  be careful don't damage the cell monolayer*
+*Note: try to replace the medium as quickly as possible and be careful don't damage the cell monolayer*

 2.6.
-Transfer else 500 ul medium to the Petri dish
+Put else 500 ul medium into the Petri dish

 2.7.
 Close the culture plate and back it to the CO2-incubator